alexandermaat99/thepatternsplacelive/docs/MARKETPLACE_SETUP.md

 1. Go to your Supabase dashboard
 2. Navigate to the SQL Editor
-3. Copy and paste the contents of `database-schema.sql`
+3. Copy and paste the contents of `sql/database-schema.sql`
 4. Run the SQL script

 This will create: